By Mixkaela Villalon, Abbey Pangilinan and Ica Fernandez

 The barangay officials who will take office next month after winning Monday’s election will find themselves at the frontlines of the war on drugs.
 President Duterte has repeatedly said he needs “strong” barangay officials who will implement the anti-drug campaign.
 Noncompliance, he warned, is not an option.

-This is the story of three barangay officials in Tondo who responded to Oplan Double Barrel in different ways.
+This is the story of three barangay officials in Tondo who responded to the government’s war on drugs in different ways.

-Barangay officials have the power to decide the shape of the war on drugs – they have the choice to go along with death, to submit to authority, or to adapt and resist.
+Village officials have the power to decide how the drug war will be fought – they have the choice to go along with death, to submit to authority, or to adapt and resist.

 The barangay is the linchpin of the administration’s anti-drug operations.
 Faced with national government directives on an all-out war on drugs, what should barangay officials do?